Maurício Copertino: Coaching career

 After retiring, Copertino went on to take his coaching licenses and was named head coach of Serrano in 2006, but was dismissed soon after.
 In 2007, he worked as an assistant of Nenê Belarmino at Sertãozinho and Botafogo-SP, before joining Alexandre Gallo's staff at Internacional in April of that year, under the same role.

 Copertino continued to work as Gallo's assistant in the following years, at Figueirense, Atlético Mineiro, Bahia, Santo André, Náutico (two stints), Al-Ain, Avaí and the Brazil national under-20 team.
 In 2016, after a period as head coach of the under-20 team of Portuguesa, he joined Vanderlei Luxemburgo's staff at Chinese side Tianjin Quanjian, also as an assistant.

 On 1 December 2016, Copertino was appointed manager of China League One side Zhejiang Yiteng for the upcoming season.
 Sacked the following 28 May, he returned to Brazil and became an assistant of Preto Casagrande at Bahia, before being again named at the helm of Zhejiang on 2 January 2018.

 Again dismissed by the Chinese side on 24 September 2018, Copertino reunited with Luxemburgo in 2019, being his assistant at Vasco da Gama.
 Another spells in the same role at Palmeiras and Cruzeiro followed, and he was later announced as head coach of ASA on 17 April 2022.

 On 17 May 2022, Copertino resigned from ASA after receiving an offer from the United Arab Emirates, later revealed to be the under-23 side of Baniyas.
 In May 2023, he returned to Brazil and Corinthians, again as Luxemburgo's assistant.

 On 31 January 2024, Copertino was appointed head coach of Ferroviário.
 On 7 May, however, he was sacked after a 5–0 loss to São Bernardo.

 On 27 April 2025, Copertino returned to his first club Santos, as head coach of the under-20 team.
 He was dismissed on 22 August, and was announced as head coach of Santo André on 6 October.

+Copertino was sacked by Ramalhão on 26 February 2026, after four wins in 13 matches.
+On 11 September, he was appointed in charge of Maranhão for the upcoming season.